vklimontovich/next-collect/README.md

 ```

 Note that `extend` takes `NextRequest | NextApiRequest` as an argument.
 Unfortunately, `Next.JS` exposes to different
-APIs in different environments, so you would need to implement this logic for both of them
+APIs in different environments, so you would need to implement this logic for both `NextRequest` and `NextApiRequest`

 The easiest way to get user id and email is to save it to cookies, and get it from `req.cookies` in `getUser()` function.